Skip to main content

 After training

-When a run succeeds, the model appears in Models and becomes available for runtime testing and inference.
+When a text or tool run succeeds, the model appears in Models and becomes available for runtime testing and inference.
 The next step is usually Optimization, where you can attach vectors, test generations, and produce API-ready request snippets.
+Speech recognition and OCR runs also appear in Models when complete.
+Use Models to review their status and training artifacts; they are not called through the current text-generation API path.